 Can I Pass My DOT Physical With Sleep Apnea?

-“Can I pass my DOT physical with sleep apnea?” is a very important question.
+“Can I pass my DOT physical with sleep apnea?” is essential.
 After all, over 22 million Americans suffer from the disorder.
 When it comes to passing your DOT physical with sleep apnea, the answer is not always a straightforward yes.”
-The Federal Motor Carrier Safety Administration (FMCSA) requires that you meet certain medical standards in order to be certified as fit for duty.
+The Federal Motor Carrier Safety Administration (FMCSA) requires that you meet specific medical standards to be certified as fit for duty.
 Sleep apnea can cause numerous medical issues, including:

 • impaired alertness